capstanlqc/omegat-guides/docs/_includes/omt61-inst-setup.md

 + Download OmegaT 6.1.0 from the **link provided** in this guide.
 Do not download OmegaT from another link.
 + Install OmegaT version 6.1.0 (from the link in this guide).
 Do not install **any other** version of OmegaT.

-## Installation and setup
+## Installation and configuration

-Notice that there are two steps in the installation process:
+Notice that there are two steps in the process to get you started:

-1. Installation of OmegaT
+1. Installing OmegaT
-2. Installation setup
+2. Installing your user configuration

-A setup update doesn't require re-installing OmegaT.
+Any configuration updates won't require re-installing OmegaT (unless exlicitedly noted).

 If OmegaT is already installed in your machine but it's not version 6.1.0, please uninstall that version before proceeding.
 You can check OmegaT's version in the title bar.